curvenote-research/reusing-math-symbols/article.md

 ## Acknowledgements

-The work was completed by Franklin and Rowan in MyST in June 2024.
+The work was completed by Franklin and Rowan in MyST in June 2024, created in [#1215](https://github.com/executablebooks/mystmd/pull/1215).
 Funding was provided by John's Hopkins Open Source Program Office Grant awarded to Alan Lujan.
 Chris Carroll provided many LaTeX macros and examples for inspiration.